alldayiwonder/bigdata_notes/mapreduce_hadoop.md

 * Need to write code that has a Map class, a Reduce class, and a main function with a job that calls an instance of the Map and Reduce classes
 * Source data (e.g. HDFS, cloud based) is called upon within the code
 * After the Map() function there is an automatic sort and shuffle mechanism built-into the MapReduce program and is not part of the logic that needs to be written by the user within the Map() and Reduce() functions
+* Simplest way to optimize a MapReduce process is to add more nodes, and can also modify a wide array of aspects to optimize further

 ![MapReduce](http://www.cs.uml.edu/~jlu1/doc/source/report/img/MapReduceExample.png)